lucaslar/htw-kba-gr7-vocabduel-monorepo/README.md

 A diagram visualizing which components are interacting in which way can be seen here:

-_Note: At the moment, the webfrontend component is only conceptual.
+_**Note:** At the moment, the webfrontend component is only conceptual.
 However, it is displayed in the diagram because in the future, it could either directly communicate with the modules (as microservices) or communicate through an interconnected backend._

 ![Components diagram (./components_diagram.svg)](./components_diagram.svg)

 ### UML

+_**Note:**_ From our point of view, components should only provide what is actually needed.
+Some information, however, should not leave the component.
+Examples include:
+- Exported class `User` &rarr; no password property
+- Exported class `VocabduelRound` &rarr; no `correctAnswer` property since the data will be visible in the client/accessible through an API and, if the correct answer is included, the game could easily be manipulated when checking the network console

 #### Model only